Parameterized Problems Complete for Nondeterministic FPT time and Logarithmic Space: Applications

+Below, we show that {\sc Bandwidth} is XNLP-complete for caterpillars with hairs of length at most three.\footnote{The reduction from {\sc Uniform Emulation of Weighted Paths} to this problem was reported in \cite{Bodlaender20}, at WG 2020, where it was used to show that {\sc Bandwidth} is $\mathrm{W}[t]$-hard for all $t$.} This reduction uses gadgets from the $\NP$-completeness proof by Monien~\cite{Monien86}.

-\begin{proof} This can be seen in different ways: one can look at the XP algorithms for {\sc Bandwidth} from \cite{Saxe80} or \cite{GurariS84}, and observe that when instead of making full tables in the dynamic programming algorithm, we guess from each table one entry, one obtains an algorithm in XNLP.
+\begin{lemma} {\sc Bandwidth} is in $\XNLP$. \end{lemma} \begin{proof} This can be seen in different ways: one can look at the $\mathrm{XP}$ algorithms for {\sc Bandwidth} from \cite{Saxe80} or \cite{GurariS84}, and observe that when instead of making full tables in the dynamic programming algorithm, we guess from each table one entry, one obtains an algorithm in $\XNLP$.

 Alternatively, we loop over all connected components $W$ of $G$, compute its size and for each, guess for $i$ from $1$ to $|W|$ the $i$th vertex in the linear ordering, i.e., $f^{-1}(i)$.
 Keep the last $2k+1$ guessed vertices in memory, and verify that all neighbors of $f^{-1}(i-k)$ belong to $f^{-1}[i-2k,i]$. \end{proof}